umami-hep/umami/paper/paper.md

 - intepretability plots based on SHAPley [@NIPS:2017] to evaluate the impact of input features to the discrimination between the classes.

 Furthermore, all input features can be plotted with a single command, based on a `yaml` configuration file.
 The steps involved in the evaluation stage are illustrated in \autoref{fig:evaluation}.
-The inference is carried out by running the chosen model on test samples, supplied by the "Scale Dict" for normalising the input features.
+The inference is carried out by running the chosen model on test samples.
 The evaluation results are rendered in a suite of performance plots.

 ![Illustration of the evaluation workflow in `Umami`.\label{fig:evaluation}](evaluation.png){ width=60% }